- About us

-All our consultant dermatologists are experts in moles and skin cancer screening.
+All our consultant dermatologists are experts in moles and performing skin cancer screenings on Harley Street, Elstree and Northwood.
 This has been a core part of our job since the beginning of our training and we are each part of skin cancer multidisciplinary teams at our respective NHS hospitals- a requirement for skin cancer work.

 We will screen your moles and skin cancer risk by taking a relevant medical history, visual inspection and dermatoscopic evaluation.
 A dermatoscope (or dermascope) is a hand-held visual aid that has been shown in clinical studies published in respected medical journals to increase the accuracy of mole diagnosis in expert hands.
 It is more than a simple magnifier and allows us to determine patterns on the mole surface, which can often indicate whether it is harmless or a skin cancer without the need for cutting it out.